Full Day State Preschool

 Curriculum & Daily Routine

-The California State Preschool Programs use the High Scope Curriculum approach to teaching and learning.
+The Full Day State Preschool Programs use the High Scope Curriculum approach to teaching and learning.
 Research based and child focused, the High Scope Curriculum uses a carefully designed process - called "active participatory learning" - to achieve powerful, positive outcomes.
 The High Scope Preschool Curriculum not only helps young children excel in language and cognitive learning but also promotes independence, curiosity, decision-making, copperation, persistence, creativity, and problem solving - the fundamental skills that help determine success in adult life.

 A daily routine is a consistent framework for the day that provides a balanced variety of experiences and learning opportunities.
 Our daily routine includes time for indoor and outdoor experiences as well as time for child-initiated and teacher-initiated activities.
 A High Scope Daily Routine includes the Plan-Do-Review sequence, as well as Small Group and Large Group experiences.